Breast Reconstruction Surgery in Dallas, Texas

 The breasts are an integral part of being a woman.
-Losing one or both breasts due to breast cancer or an accident can leave a woman feeling less than whole.
+Losing one or both breasts due to breast cancer or an accident can leave a woman feeling less than a whole.
 This can sap self-confidence and seriously damage a person’s body image.

 Breast reconstruction rebuilds the breasts, returning confidence and self-assurance.
 Plus, it makes a woman feel better in her clothes and out in public.
 Dr. Trovato is very experienced in breast reconstruction.